 Tokyo is an immense city crammed with hidden gems, the best food you will ever eat and a wondrous culture.
-Here are 20 unique and alternative things to try out in this amazing city.
+During our time in Tokyo we found some amazing, one of a kind spots.
+We list 20 unique and alternative things to do in Tokyo that you don't want to miss!

 1. Explore the trendy neighbourhood of Daikanyama and walk the canal